 Candidates must be able to communicate and care for, in a non-judgmental way, persons whose culture, sexual orientation, or spiritual beliefs are different than their own.
 The candidate must be able to examine the entire patient, male or female, regardless of the candidate's social, cultural, or religious beliefs.

-A candidate must possess the emotional health required to fully utilize their intellectual abilities, to exercise good judgment, to complete patient care responsibilities promptly and to relate to patients, families, and colleagues with courtesy, compassion, maturity, and respect for their dignity.
-The candidate must display this emotional health and flexibility in spite of stressful work, physically taxing workloads, changing environments, and in the face of uncertainties inherent in the clinical problems of many patients.
+A candidate must possess the emotional health required to fully utilize their intellectual abilities, exercise good judgment, complete patient care responsibilities promptly, and relate to patients, families, and colleagues with courtesy, compassion, maturity, and respect for their dignity.
+The candidate must display this emotional health and flexibility in spite of stressful work, physically taxing workloads, changing environments, and the face of uncertainties inherent in the clinical problems of many patients.

 Candidates must be able to cooperate with others and work effectively as a member or leader of a healthcare team or other professional group, accept and modify behavior in response to constructive feedback from others, and take personal responsibility for making appropriate positive changes.